mohmiim/MLIntroduction/session-7/README.md

   return gen_images, y
 ~~~~

-We still need another utility function, when we train out model we train it using patches, so we need a function that return a patch for real samples.
-Lets create it
+We still need another utility function, when we train our model we train it using patches, so we need a function that returns a patch for real samples.
+Let's create it

 ~~~~{.python}
 def generate_real_samples(dataset, n_samples):